-I ultimately chose Contentful for the following features:
+I ultimately chose to move from WordPress to Contentful for the following features:

 Preview API.
 I can configure my app to fetch drafts simply by changing the URL and credentials, making it easier to test new content without changing the database from local to production.

 Webhooks are missing in WordPress.
 With webhooks, it's easy to notify third party services like Travis to create a new build each time the content changes in production.